csebastiao/orderbike/README.md

 To find an order of growth, you need to define a networkx Graph object that is your bicycle network plan, with on every edge a boolean attribute named `built` to discriminate the part of the network that is already built and the one that is planned.
 Once you have your network, you need to choose a set of constraints on the growth, and a growth strategy.
 You then get an order of construction, that can be visualized and analyzed through premade functions.

+If you want to make the growth in multiple determined stages, you can simply use the growth function on the final graph after the first stage, then use the growth function on the final graph after the second stage with as built part the first stage, until reaching the last stage.
+If you want to optimize on different metrics based on reaching some specific values, you can either create a new dynamic metric function changing through time, or you can launch a first time the growth with the first metric on which to optimize, and relaunch it with another metric with the first N steps of the first growth order selected as built.

 ## Add your own functions for the growth